 Metadata fields including created on expanded users, and updated on

-We currently support 2 syncing modes - one-time & auto-sync and archive.
+We currently support three sync modes - one-time & auto-sync and archive.

 You can export data and metadata in eDiscovery ready format.
 Load files are available in a dat, CSV, or custom text file.